-In the United States, when there has been 2.3.1 a catastrophe such as a hurricane that has caused extensive damage on the coast, the direct writing companies virtually all have claims adjusters at their disposal who are sent immediately to the area concerned, to live in mobile homes or caravans where necessary and to settle the smaller claims on the spot.
-Even with larger claims the claims adjusters can obtain a very close estimate of the amounts of loss concerned and there remain only miscellaneous claims of unexpected sources or amounts arising because the damage was more extensive than first appeared.
-Hence the US CAT account as it is usually called will develop very rapidly indeed and will show reasonably completed figures in a short period of time.
+2.2.3.1 In the U.S.A., when there has been a catastrophe such as a hurricane that has caused extensive damage on the coast, the direct writing companies virtually all have claims adjusters at their disposal who are sent immediately to the area concerned, to live in mobile homes or caravans where necessary and to settle the smaller claims on the spot.
+Even with larger claims the claims adjusters can obtain a very close estimate of the amounts of loss concerned, and there remain only miscellaneous claims from unexpected sources or of amounts arising because the damage was more extensive than first appeared.
+Hence the U.S. CAT account, as it is usually called, will develop very rapidly indeed and will show reasonably completed figures in a short period of time.

-2.3.2 In Britain and on the Continent the advices are rapid but not as quick as in the United States.
+2.2.3.2 In Britain and on the Continent the advices are rapid, but not as quick as in the U.S.A.
 The worldwide CAT account will take somewhat longer to develop, particularly if the catastrophe has been in a part of the world where immediate response services are not available.

-2.3.3 Thereafter the losses begin to circulate through the market and hence advices in respect of retrocessions and LMX accounts are a good deal slower and can be affected by spiralling when the account includes the reinsurance of LMX business itself.
+2.2.3.3 Thereafter the losses begin to circulate through the market, and hence advices in respect of retrocessions and LMX accounts are a good deal slower and can be affected by spiralling when the account includes the reinsurance of LMX business itself.

-2.3.4 Slowest of all will be the marine part of non-marine losses such as Hurricane Hugo.
-The cause lies mainly in acceptances of so called 'incidental non-marine business' by marine syndicates.
-Within such business the catastrophes are not covered by marine excess of loss covers and must wait until they have extended into the whole account protections.
-Hence there is a very considerable delay and in practice one finds that there are almost no advices at all for periods up to 2 years; thereafter very rapid development.
-In some cases the overall claim cost may remain relatively small but in others it is large, particularly in the cases of Hurricane Hugo and 90A.
+2.2.3.4 Slowest of all will be the marine part of non-marine losses such as Hurricane Hugo.
+The cause stems mainly from the acceptances of so called 'incidental non-marine business' by marine syndicates.
+Within syndicates writing such business, the non-marine parts of the catastrophes are not covered by marine excess of loss covers, and must wait until they have extended into the whole account protections.
+Hence there may be a very considerable delay, and in practice one finds that there are almost no advices at all for periods of up to 2 years; very rapid development continuing for some time thereafter.
+In some cases the overall claim cost may remain relatively small, but in others it is large, particularly in the cases of Hurricanes Hugo and 90A.

-2.4 Once the development figures have been obtained by catastrophe and by source in the form of a development pattern of claim amounts at quarterly (or more frequent) rests, it is possible to move towards an estimation of the ultimate figure that is expected.
-It is preferable to work with incurred losses provided care has been taken in recording outstanding claim advices and they have been provided by reasonably reliable sources.
-The paid claims very often are small for so long that they do not provide a reasonable basis for extrapolation, particularly where one is trying to estimate the ultimate effect of a catastrophe at a fairly early stage of development.
+2.2.4 Once the development figures have been obtained by catastrophe and by source in the form of a development pattern of claim amounts at quarterly (or more frequent) rests, it is possible to move towards an estimation of the ultimate figure that is expected.
+It is preferable to work with incurred losses, provided care has been taken in recording outstanding claim advices and they have been provided by reasonably reliable sources.
+The paid claims sometimes are small for so long that they do not provide a reasonable basis for extrapolation, particularly where one is trying to estimate the ultimate effect of a catastrophe at a fairly early stage of development.
+Perhaps extrapolation should be made on both bases.